 - Professor Arti K. Rai, Elvin R. Latty Professor of Law, Duke Law

-- Ida Sim M.D., Ph.D., Professor of Medicine, University of California San Francisco; Vivli co-founder
+- Ida Sim M.D., Ph.D., Professor of Medicine and Computational Precision Health, University of California San Francisco; Vivli co-founder

 - Joanne Waldstreicher, M.D., Independent Director, Becton Dickinson and Structure Therapeutics; Former Chief Medical Officer, Johnson & Johnson (retired); Faculty Affiliate, Division of Medical Ethics, New York University School of Medicine